 Consumer Affairs Committee - Members of this committee assist the RPB in fulfilling its fiduciary and statutory oversight responsibility.
-This committee consults with the RPB and the OCA on matters concerning the interests of our customers.
+This committee consults with the RPB and the Office of Consumer Affairs (OCA) on matters concerning the interests of our customers.
 Examples of activities performed include reviewing the policies and procedures for considering consumer complaints and conducting public hearings to entertain objections by the consumer to OCA decisions.